osmandapp/web/main/docs/user/widgets/quick-action.md

 ![External devices](@site/static/img/map/external_custom_2_andr.png)

-Using the features of the Quick Action tool, you can assign required actions to the keys of your external input device.
+Using the Quick Action tool's functionality, you can assign required actions to the keys of your external input device.
 A description can be found in the [Interact with Map](../map/interact-with-map.md#custom-keys-assignment) article.
--->

 ## Related Articles